irene-1308/final-project-innovation-collective/README.md

 ### MVP2

-- Search functionality for chat groups based on location and/or interests.
+- Search functionality for chat groups based on location and interests.

 ### MVP3